HCharlesjc/ratingapp/README.md

 # Overview
 This project aims to develop a simple web application (Ratingapp) using Python and Django and deploy it on Tomcat running in Docker containers using Jenkins pipeline for automated building and deployment.

-Features
+# Features
-Homepage displaying the restaurants.
+1. Homepage displaying the restaurants.
-Additional page with functionality (e.g., a reviews page).
+2. Additional page with functionality (e.g., a reviews page).

 Setup Instructions

 # Prerequisites
-Python 3.12 and Django installed
+1. Python 3.12 and Django installed
-Docker installed
+2. Docker installed
-Git installed
+3. Git installed
-Jenkins installed and configured
+4. Jenkins installed and configured

-Steps to run Locall
+# Steps to run Locally
 1. Clone the Repository
     git clone https://github.com/HCharlesjc/ratingapp.